ntop/ntopng/doc/nedge/src/introduction.rst

 so it can become unresponsive when some guest abuses network bandwidth or when a lot of clients are connected.

-The problem can be easily solved by using nedge in bridge_ mode as shown in the picture.
+The problem can be easily solved by using nEdge in bridge_ mode as shown in the picture.

 .. figure:: img/hotel_use_case.png